tstatler/doctools/guides/node/acs/README.md

 **Important**

-*   The ACS library sets the cookie header in the response object, which must be done _before_ sending any response data (for example, by calling the response object's `send` method).
-If you send any response data _before_ the ACS API callback function is invoked, the ACS library will throw an exception when it tries to set the cookie headers, with a message like, "Can't render headers after they are sent to the client."
+*   The ACS Node SDK sets the cookie header in the response object, which must be done _before_ sending any response data (for example, by calling the response object's `send` method).
+If you send any response data _before_ the ACS API callback function is invoked, the ACS Node SDK will throw an exception when it tries to set the cookie headers, with a message like, "Can't render headers after they are sent to the client."